 - Deciding based on the size of the firm: Another likely indicator of pedigree but not for what exactly you may need.

-Now that you are not going to pick a firm based on those reasons, here are the right questions to ask.
+Now that you are not going go hiring a digital marketing agency based on those reasons, here are the right questions to ask.

 Before contacting a single digital marketing firm, you need to know what it is you need.
 Do you need keyword research, link building, an SEO audit, retargeting, PPC, content marketing or any of the more than twenty other digital marketing services available?
 If you do not know what you need, then it will be hard to find the right firm that meets those needs.